alexahs/FYS4411/project2/README.md

 optimizer has a hard time optimizing the parameters.

 ## TODO:
-* Test the code to be sure that it is running correctly
+* Test the code to be sure that it is running correctly (test functions?)
 * Implement importance sampling
 * Implement a better optimizer (only have standard gradient descent so far)
 * Implement Gibbs sampling